 It mattered not where in the EU the vessel was purchased or where tax was paid.

-The latest from UK HMRC suggests that a UK-flagged boat which left the UK must return before 31 December 2021 if they wish to claim Returned Goods Relief (RGR) such that the UK VAT paid status of the boat is retained.
+The latest from UK HMRC states that a UK-flagged boat which left the UK must return before 30 June 2022 if the owner wishes to claim Returned Goods Relief (RGR) and retain the UK VAT paid status of the boat.
+This was originally 31 December 2021 before HMRC agreed to a further six month grace period.
+This grace period only applies to boat owners who are unable to meet the three year condition of RGR.

 Unfortunately, any UK-flagged boat which was not ‘exported’ from the UK may not be able to claim RGR if they return to the UK.